PTB-SR/ocdb/docs/usecases.rst

 General usage
 =============

 The ocdb package is meant to provide easy access to the values contained in the `Optical Constants Database (OCDB) <https://www.ocdb.ptb.de/>`_ provided by the German National Metrology Institute, the `Physikalisch-Technische Bundesanstalt, PTB <https://www.ptb.de/>`_.
-Furthermore it should seamlessly integrate in the `periodictable package <https://pypi.org/project/periodictable/>`_, at least provide an interface similar to this package.
+Furthermore it should seamlessly integrate in the `periodictable package <periodictable_>`_, at least provide an interface similar to this package.

 For starters, you should import the ocdb package for further use: